-In order to increase the challenge and interest of this competition, the theme of this year's competition is "asymmetric-plan base".
+In order to increase the challenge and interest of this competition, the theme of this year's competition is "A High First Floor with an Open Space."
 All teams are encouraged to exert their knowledge and creativity to construct an effective and efficient building model.